ucsc-chpl/forward_progress_litmus_tests/README.md

 # forward_progress_litmus_tests
 wgpu forward progress tests.

+#### litmus test web (website)
+this crate runs a litmus test in the browser.
+To compile use the command `wasm-pack build --target web`.
+Start a local server in the litmus_test_web/ directory and view in the browser (use chrome!).
+Click the run test button to run the test.

 #### Simple Parser
 the implementation of the Alloy litmus tests to wgsl is in simple_parser/run_test.py.
 To use: